PrestaShop/prestashop.github.io/content/news/posts/2024/meet-prestashop9-api.md

 ![PrestaShop 9 Form for adding a new API client](/assets/images/2024/05/api/api_add_new_client2.jpeg)
 <p class="text-center text-muted small">Form for adding a new API client</p>

-* **Client name** - the name of the client, it can be anything you want.
+* **Client name** - the name of the client: it can be anything you want.
 It's just for your reference.
-* **Client ID** - the ID of the client, it's a unique identifier for the client.
+* **Client ID** - the ID of the client, which is a unique identifier for the client.
 It should be written without spaces or special characters.
-* **Description** - a description of the client, it can be anything you want.
+* **Description** - a description of the client: it can be anything you want.
 It's just for your reference.
 * **Lifetime** - the lifetime of the client.
 It's the time after which the client access token will expire.
 In seconds.
 * **Enabled** - if the client is enabled or not.
 If it's not enabled, the client won't be able to use the API.
 * **Scopes** - the scopes the client can use.
 You can enable multiple scopes.
-Each time you add a new scope, you will have to adjust client's settings.
+Each time you add a new scope, you will have to adjust the client's settings.

 {{% notice %}}
 As part of API extensibility, you can add new scopes to the API.
 This will allow you to create more granular permissions for your clients.
-You can find [example module here](https://github.com/PrestaShop/example-modules/tree/master/api_module) and in [ps_apiresources](https://github.com/PrestaShop/ps_apiresources) repository.
+You can find an [example module here](https://github.com/PrestaShop/example-modules/tree/master/api_module) and in [ps_apiresources](https://github.com/PrestaShop/ps_apiresources) repository.
 {{% /notice %}}

 After you save the client, you will see the client secret, but you won't be able to see it again.
 You can only see it once when you generate it.
 It's important to save it because you need it to authenticate your client.